 - 3. The system (Design Note TB1) is not only designed to build 2 storey residential dwellings, but is also applicable for use in 2 storey commercial structures, within the scope of NZS3604. - 4.
-More than one manufacturer's clay brick product can be used in the same application. - 5.
-The 'Approved Plans' must be clearly marked, The 2 storey brick cladding system used on this building must be completed to 'Design NoteTB1' no substitute brick product is permitted. - 6.
-The bonding of the bricks on this system is stretcher bond, which should represent at least 90% of the surface area of the veneer.
-Brick detailing, such as soldier courses, corbelling of bricks, minor stackbonding around openings, and the like, is permitted.
-Note: Stack-bonding of the general veneer requires additional 'specific design' and falls outside the scope of Design Note TB1. - 7.
-Any S.E.D aspects of this system also apply to single storey veneers using compliant bricks. - 8.
+More than one manufacturer's clay brick product can be used in the same application. - The 'Approved Plans' must be clearly marked, The 2 storey brick cladding system used on this building must be completed to 'Design Note TB1'- no substitute brick product is permitted. - 6.
 It is essential, that each 2 storey design is carefully detailed on the plans using the information in this brochure as a design guide.
 It is not possible to cover every potential design aspect and this brochure is not intended as a substitute for good design, planning, and detail.
 Solutions that satisfy the New Zealand Building Code and fundamental design principles are always an option.

-The 2018 2-Storey Clay Brick Guide
+The 2012 2-Storey Clay Brick Guide